 Dazed irises searched his concerned visage.
 "Papa?"

 A lump enclosed in his throat, not permitting him to properly swallow.
-She hadn't called him that in a long time… "Yes, Sweetheart?"
+She had not called him that in a long time… "Yes, Princess?"

 Shigeru mentally sighed and the corners of his lips pulled upward.
 "If you'd like."

 She nodded and slowly rose into a sitting position.
 "I'll be down in a minute," the blonde reassured with an unspoken request to be alone.

 Yumemi descended down the stairwell in a haze, finding that she had managed to sleep the whole afternoon away.
 So many thoughts plagued her boggled mind as she dreamt: haunting questions, hopes, and fears… She knew it was just the beginning.

 However, her cluster of anxieties un-bottled themselves slightly with the smell of their awaiting meal; it was as if things were normal again.
 Slowly, she climbed up to her customary seat next to her mother, who was scooping portions of rice into each of their bowls.

 Tension lingered in their taut silence; only the news-casting monitor and clanking of their utensils could be heard.
 She could taste it, the questions lingering at the tips of their tongues, but did not know how to start.
 Neither of them did.